mas-chat/mas/README.md

 ![Screenshot](http://i.imgur.com/dlagvoY.gif)

-**NOTE: The project is currently under a big refactor.
-Code in master branch probably doesn't even start.**

 *NOTE:* Redis database format will change before 1.0 release.
 Supported migration tool is not guaranteed.
 After 1.0 release, mas becomes suitable for the general use.

 For more info, see